 Social network X has had to block searches for Taylor Swift after deepfake pornographic images of the singer went viral.
-When searching for Taylor Swift on the X platform, users will see an error message and a request to reload the page.
-Joe Benarroch - X's business operations director - said this was a preliminary action and was done out of caution.
+When searching for Taylor Swift on the X platform, users will see an error message and request to reload the page.
+Joe Benarroch – Director of Business Operations of X – said this is a preliminary action and is being done cautiously.

 A day later, the reported accounts were suspended or restricted, but it was still easy to find AI porn on X.